uclahs-cds/package-moPepGen/docs/vignette.md

 ### CircRNA

-CircRNAs are commonly recognized as noncoding RNAs, but evidence has showed that they are potentially translatable. moPepGen accepts circRNA events called by [CIRCexplorer](https://circexplorer2.readthedocs.io/en/latest/).
+CircRNAs are commonly recognized as noncoding RNAs, but evidence has shown that they are potentially translatable. moPepGen accepts circRNA events called by [CIRCexplorer](https://circexplorer2.readthedocs.io/en/latest/).

 Download demo data: